-However, if the employee is receiving maternity allowance payments directly from Jobcentre Plus (instead of statutory maternity pay from the employer), she cannot be furloughed.
-An employee in this position who wishes to be furloughed is able to give 8 weeks' notice to end her maternity leave.
+If the employee is receiving maternity allowance payments directly from Jobcentre Plus (instead of statutory maternity pay from the employer), she cannot be furloughed.
+An employee in this position who wishes to be furloughed must give 8 weeks' notice to end her maternity leave.
 Once those 8 weeks have lapsed, she can be furloughed, and paid furlough pay.